The Magic of Bloom Filters

 We don't want to enforce arbitrary sizes or force users to guess how many bits they need.
 We want users to approach us with real-world constraints: "I have 10,000 items, and I only want a 1% chance of a false positive."

-Fortunately, the math for this is well-known.
-We can calculate the optimal number of bits (m) and the optimal number of hash functions (k) perfectly using natural logarithms.
+The math for this is well-known.
+We can calculate the optimal number of bits (m) and the optimal number of hash functions (k) using natural logarithms.
+The formulas come directly from Bloom's original 1970 paper, and the derivations are covered thoroughly in Mitzenmacher & Upfal's Probability and Computing (pdf) textbook.

 // optimalM calculates the ideal total number of bits (m) needed to store